- Richard Berry

 Cons

-Hargreaves Lansdown (which offers a free JISA) has recently calculated that by investing as little £25 a month for 18 years this could result in a JISA of £10,831, assuming an annual return of 7%.
-This would be a huge boost for when your child either goes to university, travels the world on a gap year, or starts full-time work.
+Hargreaves Lansdown (which offers a free JISA) recently calculated that by investing as little £25 a month for 18 years this could result in a JISA of £10,831, assuming an annual return of 7%.
+This would be a huge boost for when your child goes to university, travels the world on a gap year, or starts full-time work.

 You can use our JISA returns calculator to see how much you can save when investing for your children.